SM City Davao

-SM City Davao, also known locally as "SM Ecoland", is an indoor shopping mall in Quimpo Boulevard, Matina, Davao City, Philippines.
+SM City Davao, also known locally as SM Ecoland, is an indoor shopping mall in Quimpo Boulevard, Matina, Davao City, Philippines.
 SM Prime Holdings developed and manages the mall.
-It is the first SM Mall in the Mindanao region, opening to the public on November 17, 2001.
+It is the first SM Mall in Mindanao, opening to the public on November 17, 2001.
+As of 2025, it is the tenth largest shopping mall in the Philippines and first largest in Mindanao and in Davao City, with a gross floor area (GFA) of approximately 285,820 square meters.
+And it is also the largest SM Supermall in Mindanao.